 The most endearing of the spa towns in Bohemia, Marienbad (Mariánské Lázně) is relatively new to spas: It was only constructed in the early nineteenth century by the Teplá monastery abbot.
-Some eight miles (twelve kilometres) eastwards, Václav Skalník crafted the landscape gardens and, in just a number of decades, this remote area in Bohemia’s forest was a wonderful mix of pavilions and parks, gathered round forty therapeutic springs.
+Some eight miles (twelve kilometres) eastwards, Václav Skalník crafted the landscape of the gardens.
+In just several decades, this remote area in Bohemia’s forest was a wonderful mix of pavilions and parks, gathered around forty therapeutic springs.

-The renown German author, Goethe, was a famous early tourist in the 1820′s.
+The prestigious German author, Goethe, was a famous early tourist in the 1820s.
 Russian author, Nikolai Gogol, wrote some of his book ‘Dead Souls’ while residing here and, in 1848, Wagner wrote Lohengrin at Mariánské Lázně.
-Bettering these artistic stamps of appreciation was the presence of royalty, with Emperor Franz Josef from Austria and King Edward the seventh of England being celebrated and frequent visitors.
+Bettering these artistic stamps of appreciation was royalty, with Emperor Franz Josef from Austria and King Edward the seventh of England being celebrated and frequent visitors.
 Today, Marienbad is particularly popular with visitors from Germany.

-The major road, Hlavní, that spans the town’s length, is a virtually uninterrupted series of coffeehouses, decadent turn-of-the-century apartments and hotels.
-Here, as well, you will discover an extremely small museum (called Dion E Chopin) inspired by another renown tourist, Fredéric Chopin (the Polish composer, who lived from 1810 to 1849).
+The major road, Hlavní, that spans the town’s length is a virtually uninterrupted series of coffeehouses, decadent turn-of-the-century apartments and hotels.
+Here, as well, you will discover a tiny museum (called Dion E Chopin) inspired by another renowned tourist, Fredéric Chopin (the Polish composer who lived from 1810 to 1849).
 He visited in 1836 to chase the young lady who became his fiancée.
 He never married her, though, due to his declining health.
 Throughout the 3rd week in August, this spa holds a festival in memory of Chopin.
-All of these constructions, lots of which have balconies, face out on the Slavkov hills and spa gardens.
-These buildings are showy and splashy and extremely ornate although, somehow, they maintain their humility.
+These constructions, lots of which have balconies, face out on the Slavkov hills and spa gardens.
+These buildings are showy and splashy and extremely ornate, although, somehow, they maintain their humility.
 On Ruská, behind Hlavní, is the previous Anglican church, presently a hall for exhibitions, and the Orthodox, Russian, 1902 church.
-It is worth visiting this Russian church to witness the elaborate iconostasis that’s made from porcelain and usually deemed to be the biggest individual chunk of porcelain on the planet.
+It is worth visiting this Russian church to witness the elaborate iconostasis made from porcelain and usually deemed the biggest individual chunk of porcelain on the planet.

-One of the few places in central Europe not to claim Mozart as one of its sons, Mariánské Lázně has instead chosen to honor Polish composer Frédéric François Chopin with a yearly festival.
+One of the few places in central Europe not to claim Mozart as one of its sons, Mariánské Lázně has instead chosen to honour Polish composer Frédéric François Chopin with a yearly festival.
 During his lifetime, Chopin loved to visit Mariánské Lázně, and the town has never forgotten his loyalty.
 The Chopin Festival usually runs for eight to 10 days near the end of August.
-Musicians and directors from all over the world gather to take part in and listen to lively concerts and recitals.
+Musicians and directors worldwide gather to take part in and listen to lively concerts and recitals.
 Several local art galleries also hold special exhibits featuring new and established artists from all over the world.
 All in all, it is a dream come true for lovers of music and the arts.
 Tickets range from 180 CZK to 500 CZK.

 It is easy to get a little homesick while travelling on a day that means a lot to you, but nothing to the people of the country that you’re visiting.
 That is why American tourists will love Mariánské Lázně’s Fourth of July celebration.
 It includes everything from home, including a parade and other flag-waving special events commemorating the town’s liberation by U.S. soldiers during World War II.
 Even if you aren’t American and have no connection to the Fourth of July, the spectacle and excitement of the day will leave you cheering and waving your flag just as hard as everyone else.

-Spa treatments are offered by most hotels and resorts.
+Most hotels and resorts offer spa treatments.
 One of the best baths is located at Danubius Health Spa Nove Lazne.
 Those Roman-style baths, saunas and spa pools are worth a visit even for walk-in visitors.
 Address: Reitenbergerova 53.
 Open: 7am-7pm.

 Tourist Information Center

 The Mariánské Lázně Tourist Information Center is located on the main strip at Hlavní 47, 353 01.
-Unfortunately it is not very helpful; there are no free maps and not much in the way of useful advice either.
-Still, it can be a good place to stop for basic questions and to buy tickets for local events.
-The office is open daily from 9am to 6pm.
+Unfortunately, it is not very helpful; there are no free maps and not much in the way of useful advice either.
+Still, it can be a good place to stop for basic questions and buy tickets for local events.
+The office is open daily from 9 am to 6 pm.
 For information and tips about what’s going on, visit www.marianskelazne.cz.